vuepress/core/docs/reference/bundler/webpack.md

 - Details:

   Set to `true` if you are only targeting evergreen browsers.
 This will disable some transpilation and polyfills, and result in faster builds and smaller files.

+## FAQ

+### Referencing Public Files after Changing `base`

+Unlike Vite, Webpack won't handle `base` for public files automatically.
+So if you change the `base` of your site, you'd better to use [Base Helper](../../guide/assets.md#base-helper) when referencing an public image file.